goldfirere/units/README.md

 such as Meter and Foot.
 When extracting a number from a dimensioned quantity, the desired unit must be specified, and the value is converted into that unit.

-Limitations:
-- The _units_ package does not easily allow users to write code polymorphic in the chosen units.
-For example, a `sum` function that adds together a homogeneous list of dimensioned quantities is not straightforward.
-The package exports its internals to allow clients to try to get these working, but it is generally hard to do.
-However, monomorphic functions are easy.

-- The _units_ package is not generalized over number representation: it forces client code to use `Double`.
-It wouldn't be hard to generalize, though, but it would add a fair amount of extra cruft here and there.
-Shout (to `eir@cis.upenn.edu`) if this is important to you.

 User contributions
 ------------------